By-election

-A by-election, also known as a special election in the United States and the Philippines, or a bypoll in India, is an election used to fill an office that has become vacant between general elections.
+A by-election (also spelled bye-election in Ireland), known as a special election in the United States and the Philippines, or a bypoll in India, is an election used to fill an office that has become vacant between general elections.

-A vacancy may arise as a result of an incumbent’s death or resignation, or when the incumbent becomes ineligible to continue in office (because of a recall, a prohibited dual mandate, criminal conviction, or failure to maintain a minimum attendance), or when an election is invalidated by voting irregularities.
-In some cases a vacancy may be filled by a method other than a by-election (such as the outgoing member's party nominating a replacement) or the office may be left vacant.
-These elections can be held anytime in the country.
+A vacancy may arise as a result of an incumbent's death or resignation, when the incumbent becomes ineligible to continue in office (because of a recall, a prohibited dual mandate, criminal conviction, or failure to maintain a minimum attendance), or when an election is invalidated by voting irregularities.
+In some cases, a vacancy may be filled by a method other than a by-election (such as the outgoing member's party nominating a replacement), or the office may be left vacant.
+These elections may be held at any time in the country.

 An election to fill a vacancy created when a general election cannot take place in a particular constituency (such as if a candidate dies shortly before election day) may be called a by-election in some jurisdictions, or may have a distinct name (e.g., supplementary election, as in Australia).

+By-elections differ from snap elections in that snap elections typically elect the entire legislative or parliamentary body, whereas by-elections are typically limited to vacant positions.
+However, in elections to an executive post, such as a president, a governor, or a mayor, every by-election is a snap election by definition, as there is only one elective position in the "executive body".
+Furthermore, recall elections are typically called before a member is removed from office, whereas by-elections are usually called after.